-Applicants must be nominated by an eligible Australian resident or organisation with a national reputation in relation to the applicant's area of talent, and have an internationally recognised record of exceptional and outstanding achievement in one of the following areas:
+On 27 February 2021, the Distinguished Talent visa became the Global Talent visa.
+Prior to this, only an eligible Australian resident or organisation with a national reputation in relation to the applicant's area of talent could nominate the applicant for a Distinguished Talent visa.
+The applicant must have had an internationally recognised record of exceptional and outstanding achievement in:

 - a profession

 - a sport

 - the arts

-- academia and research.
+- · academia and research.